What You’ll Learn 🎥

 Video post synchronization

-To include the high speed video in DewesoftX, only few steps are necessary.
-After acquisition of the video file and the Dewesoft data, please copy the *.avi camera file to the directory where the Dewesoft data file is located.
+To include high-speed video in DewesoftX, only a few steps are necessary.
+After acquiring the video file and the Dewesoft data, copy the .avi

-Double click on the file to open it and Dewesoft X will recognize that this file has no synchronization information included and will ask to synchronize it manually.
+Double-click on the file to open it.
+DewesoftX will recognize that this file has no synchronization information and will prompt you to synchronize it manually.

 Photron highspeed-camera

-Usually, the camera is operated in the Start on Dewesoft trigger mode, using a Dewesoft Counter input for the highest precision.
+Usually, the camera is operated in Start on Dewesoft trigger mode, using a Dewesoft Counter input for the highest precision.

 System requirements